ShrykeWindgrace/hledger-locker/README.md

 Right now, only `stack build` and `stack install`.
 Other installation methods are not yet tested/written.
 Artefacts in releases will be available soon-ish.

+### Primitive nix build script

+There is a primitive nix build script in the root of the project. `nix-build` should work.
+Not really tested.

 ## To do

 ### Functionality